 • Senior Ellie Ruprich became just the eighth woman in program history to reach 400 career blocks thanks to a five-block night against No. 10 Arkansas on Oct.
 27. She is just the third woman in the modern scoring era (since 2001) to reach 400 career blocks, joining Darian Dozier (2012-15) and Mikayla Robinson (2017-21).
 All five of Ruprich’s blocks were solo stuffs, the most by a Gamecock in a four-set match since Stephanie Pflughaupt against Rice 37 years ago (10/18/1986).
 The Beverly Hills, Michigan native is still in the hunt of some rarely contested records.
 In the rally scoring record book, Ruprich surpassed Mikayla Robinson’s solo block record (now with 96) in the match against LSU on Nov.
 12. In the all-time record book, she passed current South Carolina hall of famer Heather Larkin for sixth in program history for total blocks on Nov.
 17, now with 424, and is three away from moving past Darian Dozier (2012-15) for fifth place.

 • Senior Kiune Fletcher’s 26 total kills at Mississippi State on Wednesday, Nov.
 8 were the second-most in a three-set match in program history, behind only Shonda Cole’s record of 27 set against Georgia on Nov.
 15, 2006.
 The last Gamecock to have 25 or more kills in a match of any length was – ironically – Fletcher’s cousin Mikayla Shields, who had 29 in a five-set win over Missouri six years ago (Nov.
 8, 2017).
-The 26 kills for Fletcher were the most in the NCAA for a three-set match this season.
-Only four SEC players have more than 26 kills this season in a match of ANY length.
-After adding 25 more kills in the match against LSU on Nov.
+The 26 kills for Fletcher were the most in the NCAA for a three-set match in 2023.
+After adding 25 more kills in the next match, against LSU on Nov.
 12, Fletcher became the first Gamecock since Juliette Thevenin in 2013 to post 25 or more kills in back-to-back matches.
 Thevenin did it Sept.
-6-7 of 2013; the last Gamecock to do so in SEC play was Shonda Cole in 2006 (Sept.
+6-7 of 2013; the last Gamecock with back-to-back 25-kill games in SEC play was Shonda Cole in 2006 (Sept.
 15-17).
-The SEC announced its players of the week awards on Monday, Nov.
-13, with Kiune earning her first career weekly honor.
-It was the program’s first Offensive Player of the Week award since Mikayla Robinson on Aug.
-30, 2021 and the second weekly honor of 2023.